 NOTE ABOUT COPYING SHARED CONTENT: You may find that you can copy some shared items but not others.
 Why?
 If copying shared media is disabled, ordinarily you won't see the Create Copy option for shared items.
 However, if the shared item is ALSO published to a section where copying media is allowed and you are enrolled in that section, you may have the right to create your own copy of that shared content.

 It states above that you cannot make changes to shared media and this is generally true.
 Only owners (and admins) can typically edit media.

-You will know if you can edit the shared media if the Edit and Edit media options in the Content menu are selectable (not grayed), or the corresponding options in the content details page are selectable.
+You will know if you can edit the shared media if the Edit and Edit media options in the Content menu are available (not grayed), or the corresponding options in the media details page are available.
 The icons and the captions/transcriptions drop-downs are identified in the figures below.

-Click the menu button on the media tile and select Edit (to change the name or description) or Edit media (to make changes to the file itself)
+- Click the menu button on the media tile and select Edit Details (to change the name or description) or Edit media (to make changes to the file itself)

-Click on the tile to open the content details page, then then click the Edit option or the Edit media option, from the options below the preview panel.
+- Click on the tile to open the media details page, then click the Edit Details option or the Edit Media option, from the options below the playback panel.

 - In the Media Details page, select the Edit Transcript command, identified below, to open the transcript editor.
 If the Edit Transcript option is grayed and not selectable, you cannot edit the transcripts for this shared media.